internalregister/z80hla/MANUAL.md

 }
 ```

-One of the main features of libraries are that functions and data not used are not assembled.
+One of the main features of libraries are that functions and data not used are not assembled unless the directive `#assembleall_on` is used or the corresponding option is used.
 Only those used directly or indrectly are assembled, the rest are ignored.

 ```
 data byte value